blaix/prettynice/examples/v2/websockets/README.md

 ## Running the app

 Copy the entire contents of this directory.
-[degit](https://github.com/Rich-Harris/degit) is great for this: `degit blaix/prettynice/examples/v2/websockets`
+[degit](https://github.com/Rich-Harris/degit) is great for this: `degit blaix/prettynice/examples/v2/websockets mysite`

 Then: